codefuturedalao/blog_website/content/post/rejection/index.md

 ---

-Inspired by the blog [List of Rejections](https://zhyfeng.github.io/posts/blog-post-1/), i wanna sumup the rejection i received by now (2024/11/10).
-Its a positve attitude to face the failure, so never give up!
+Inspired by the blog [List of Rejections](https://zhyfeng.github.io/posts/blog-post-1/), i wanna sum up the rejection i received by now (2025/01/20).
+Its a positive attitude to face the failure, so never give up!

 * [IWQoS 2023] Reject |  4.
 Accept \ 2.
 Weak reject \  2.
 Weak reject \ 3.
 Weak accept |

 	62 and 11 papers were accepted as regular papers and short papers, respectively, out of 264 submissions.

+* [WWW 2025] Reject |  Technical Quality: 4 \ Technical Quality: 4 \ Technical Quality: 3 \ Technical Quality: 3 \ Technical Quality: 5

+  Received 2062 valid submissions, of which 409 were accepted to the conference.